 We began the trip with just 4 of us, but 2 other really close friends have since joined us once life settled a bit and they saw how doable it was.
 We’ve traveled to Las Vegas; Sedona, AZ; Boston; NYC; Park City, UT and North Carolina/Tennessee.
 Our next trip is currently in the planning stages for Seattle!

-It’s probably a moot point to argue why every woman (especially mother) needs a break to reconnect with old friends.
+It’s probably a moot point to argue why every woman (especially mothers) needs a break to reconnect with old friends.
 But until we started doing these, I wasn’t completely aware of HOW much we needed it!

 The first thing that happened on one of our trips was that we remembered who we were as college students.
 We let loose a little and acted a bit more carefree; we binged on ice cream and did some crazy stuff (well, crazy for 35 year old conservative moms, anyway).
 We may have even googled a few past boyfriends.
 Maybe.